Rei-SwitchBot/faq/en-us/Robot Vacuum Cleaner S1&S1 Plus.md

 Note: The "device name" on the two-sentence command column refers to the name we set for the SwitchBot Robot Vacuum Cleaner on the App.
 It is recommended to use a name that is easy and less complex.
 Otherwise, Alexa might fail to recognize it.

-For further assistance regarding this,

-please submit a feedback ticket via our App for more assistance.
-When contacting us, we would appreciate it if you could provide a description of your issue.
-To leave feedback, simply navigate to SwitchBot App > Profile > Help & Feedback > Feedback > Create a New Ticket > Select the product you need support for > describe your issue in detail, and attach media should need be.

 ---
 ### Warranty, Repair&Maintenance, Return&Refund Policy